 The current proposal examines gender differences in preparation in competitive contexts.
 Because women tend to be more risk-averse (Bertrand, 2010; Croson & Gneezy, 2009; Dohmen et al., 2011; Eckel & Grossman, 2008), less confident (Barber & Odean, 2001; Bertrand et al., 2010; Croson & Gneezy, 2009; Lundeberg et al., 1994; Mobius et al., 2011) and prefer to opt out of competitions (Niederle & Vesterlund, 2011), they may engage in more coping strategies before entering competitions, like preparing more.
-Indeed, previous research suggests women are more likely to emphasize the importance of working hard, value dedication more, and spend more time preparing than men in general (Hirt & Mccrea, 2009; Kenney-Benson, Pomerantz, Ryan, & Patrick, 2006; Kimble & Hirt, 2005; Leslie, Cimpian, Meyer, & Freeland, 2015; Lucas & Lovaglia, 2005; Mccrea, Hirt, & Milner, 2008).
-For instance, XXX
+Indeed, previous research suggests women are more likely to emphasize the importance of working hard, value dedication more, and spend more time preparing than men in general (Hirt & Mccrea, 2009; Kenney-Benson, Pomerantz, Ryan, & Patrick, 2006; Kimble & Hirt, 2005; Leslie, Cimpian, Meyer, & Freeland, 2015; Lucas & Lovaglia, 2005; Mccrea et al., 2008a, 2008b).
+For instance, Mccrea et al. (2008b) show that a scale measuring one’s belief’s about effort predicts gender differences in the tendency to behaviorally self-handicap (e.g., fail to study before a test, leading a person to perform poorly), where women were more likely to value effort, and in turn, self-handicap.
+Additionally, Mccrea et al. (2008a) show that that gender differences in perceived value of effort are not driven by possible confounds, such as achievement orientation or implicit theories of intelligence.

-My own research too, substantiates gender differences in effort, where women were more likely to choose to prepare than men before completing a multiplication task , even though they were less likely to compete (Richards et al., in prep).
-The goal of this work was to explore how preparation might influence women’s’ willingness to compete.
-The first preliminary study in this line of work manipulated participants’ (N = 1010) knowledge of whether they would have unlimited time to prepare before they made their decision to compete.
+In addition, my own research substantiates gender differences in effort, where women were more likely to choose to prepare than men before completing a multiplication task , even though they were less likely to compete (Richards et al., in prep).
+The goal of this work was to explore how preparation might influence women’s willingness to compete.
+The first preliminary study in this line of work manipulated participants’ (N = 1056) knowledge of whether they would have unlimited time to prepare before they made their decision to compete.
 We expected that participants who knew they had unlimited time to prepare would be more inclined to compete compared to participants who were not aware of the opportunity to prepare before they decided on a payment scheme.
-While we did not find that knowledge of preparation affected participants’ decision to compete, there was a sizable gender difference in the choice to prepare – men were 40.8% less likely to choose to prepare compared to women when offered the opportunity (OR = .59; 95% CI for odds ratio [.46, .76], p < .001).
+While we did not find that knowledge of preparation affected participants’ decision to compete, there was a sizable gender difference in the choice to prepare, while controlling for the decision to compete - women were 75% more likely to choose to prepare compared to men when offered the opportunity b=0.56, 95% CI [0.31, 0.82], z=4.37, p<.001 (see Figure 1).
 Additionally, at the end of the experiment, participants were incentivized to correctly predict which gender they believed would be more likely to prepare in the study.
-Both men (78%) and women (88%) believed that women would spend more time preparing for the task (χ2 = 449.78, p < .001), with similar results when asked which gender prepares more in general, where 86% of men and 92% of women believed women generally prepare more (χ2 = 10.38, p < .01).
+Both men (74%) and women (84%) believed that women would spend more time preparing for the task (χ2(1,n=1056)=447.11, p<.001), with similar results when asked which gender prepares more in general, where 82% of men and 87% of women believed women generally prepare more (χ2(1,n=1056)=447.11, p<.001).
 These effects hold while controlling for participants’ own decision to prepare.
 Therefore, data from the first study provides evidence that people accurately believe women are more likely to choose to prepare.
-In fact, women chose to prepare more often than men while controlling for their choice to compete (95% CI for odds ratio [1.35, 2.34], p < .01) (see Figure 1).